Version: 1.0

 The specifications are fully supported by this profile (and components adhering to it) except for the specific cases mentioned in the following subsections.

-The below sub-sections rely on the numbering from the original reference specification for ease of reference and comparison.
+The subsections rely on the numbering from the original reference specification for ease of reference and comparison.

 3. Overview